lolenseu/earthquake-early-warning-system/PROGRESSMAP.md

     - side menu bar
     - dashboard
     - design of the cards
-    - desing of the graph
+    - design of the graph
+    - design of the map

 4. APP
     -